Optimal Signal Extraction from Order Flow: A Matched Filter Perspective on Normalization and Market Microstructure: Empirical Analysis

 \subsection{Return Prediction Analysis}

 The signal structure tests above validate that MC normalization better captures the scaling properties of informed trading flow.
 However, the central claim of our matched filter hypothesis is that MC normalization should better \textit{predict future returns}.
 We now provide direct evidence using Fama-MacBeth return prediction regressions.
+We focus on domestic institutional order flow ($D$) as the primary informed trading proxy, as these investors possess local information advantages (Korean-language disclosures, direct corporate access, regulatory expertise); Section~\ref{subsec:investor_heterogeneity} extends the analysis to all investor types.